Fan Song Mixer (MxRR)

 Create A Fan Song Mixer

 1. To create a Song Mixer you need to have at least one completed or released song recording.
-Start typing a song name or select from the list below.
+Start typing a song name or select from the list provided.

 2. Set the Song Mixer price (or make it free!).
 You can also choose to give your fans the option to download audio files attached to your mixer when they purchased it or got it for free.